-But just to be clear, you shouldn’t use these to force someone to resign because you want to get rid of them.
-It’s unlawful and none of those above reasons sound pleasant for anyone.
+But to be clear, you shouldn’t use these to force someone to resign because you want to get rid of them.
+It’s unlawful.

 Can anyone claim constructive dismissal?

 A person must be an employee to claim constructive dismissal.
-Members of staff who are classed as workers, or self-employed, can’t make a claim.
+Members of staff you class as workers, or self-employed, can’t make a claim.

 Generally, the employee must have been with you for at least two years to make a claim.
 Their length of service includes whichever statutory notice period they qualify for.

 Most employees will raise a grievance when they outline they have a problem with your behaviour.
 You should record all grievances made against you in a formal manner as evidence for later.